10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 Unless you were fired or you’re embroiled in a messy lawsuit, you should respond to this question in the affirmative: Oui bien sûr (Yes, of course).

 If you did leave your workplace on not-so-great terms, responding to this question will require a bit of maneuvering.
-One strategy is to mettre les pieds dans le plat (literally “put one’s feet in the dish,” this vivid expression means to frankly discuss a subject matter that is generally avoided) and straight-up tell your interviewer that things are less than ideal between you and former boss-man or lady:
+One strategy is to directly tell your interviewer that things are less than ideal between you and your former boss:

 Je dois juste vous prévenir que Monsier Ledésert était un peu déçu de mon départ et que cela ne s’est pas passé de façon harmonieuse.
 Je ne sais donc pas ce qu’il peut vous dire à mon sujet.

-(I must warn you that Mr. Lédesert was a bit disappointed with my departure and it did not go over smoothly.
-I therefore am unsure about what he will say about me.)
+(I must warn you that Mr. Lédesert was a bit disappointed with my departure and it didn’t go over smoothly.
+I, therefore, am unsure about what he will say about me.)

 Another strategy is to gently guide your interviewer to those who aren’t necessarily your boss per se, but who can attest to your work ethic nonetheless: